betadots/openvox-training/10_puppet-infrastructure.md

 * Facter returns key value pairs named facts
 * It is used by Puppet to gather information about the node
-* You can also run it on command line to list facts
+* You can also run it on command line `facter` to list facts

 ```bash
     aio_agent_version => 7.18.0